kryptine/abc-interpreter/doc/tools.md

 The first OBC file is supposed to be that of the main module.

 Usage: `bclink OBC [OBC ...] -o BC`

+### bcstrip

+Strips bytecode, leaving only the `Start` rule and all code reachable from there.

+Usage: `bcstrip BC -o BC`

 ### interpret